taylorvance/dotfiles/README.md

 ## Why?

 I'm reinventing the wheel with this dotfile management solution.
 There are many tools that do what I need and much more.
 But that's just it.
 I want a tool that does exactly what I need and no more.
 I also relish the learning opportunity.
-(Geez bash scripting is hard to learn.
-I had to Google every other line of code!)

 The [bare git repo](https://www.atlassian.com/git/tutorials/dotfiles) approach is indeed elegant, but I have two gripes.
 You have to use an alias instead of using the git command (like `config diff`); and it doesn't allow you to store a README in the repo directory.
 I don't want to clutter my home with helper files that are specific to dotfile management.